aneldev/dyna-ts-module-boilerplate/README.md

 ### About

-Link your modules easily with the `yarn sync-usages --watch` watcher script.
+Link your modules easily with the `pnpm sync-usages --watch` watcher script.

-In case that the `yarn link` doesn't work for any reason, this boilerplate offers a "copy" approach to update the packages.
+In case that the `pnpm link` doesn't work for any reason, this boilerplate offers a "copy" approach to update the packages.

 The script performs: